Estherlon/Dice/README.md

 # Dice

 Just for simple problem.
-Who will wash dished tonight???
+Who will wash the dishes tonight???